Dan Breen: War of Independence

-The British reaction was to make Tipperary a Special Military Area, with curfews and travel permits.
+The British reaction was to make Tipperary a special military zrea, with curfews and travel permits.
 Volunteer GHQ authorised enterprising attacks on barracks.
 Richard Mulcahy noted that British policy had "pushed rather turbulent spirits such as Breen and Treacy into the Dublin area".
 The inculcation of the principles of guerrilla warfare was to become an essential part of all training.
 Breen and Treacy were original members of Collins' The Squad of assassins, later known as the Dublin Guard, when Tipperary became "too hot for them". and Dublin was the centre of the war.

 Breen was present in December 1919 at the ambush in Ashtown beside Phoenix Park in Dublin where Martin Savage was killed while trying to assassinate the Lord Lieutenant of Ireland, Viscount French.
 The IRA men hid behind hedges and a dungheap as the convoy of vehicles came past.
-They had been instructed to ignore the first car, but this contained their target, Lord French.
+They had been instructed to ignore the first car, but this contained their target.
 Their roadblock failed as a policeman removed the horse and cart intended to stop the car.

 Civil War

 Breen rejected the Anglo-Irish Treaty, which left him angry and embittered:

 Although he had tried hard to avoid a conflict with his comrades after returning home from America in early 1922, Breen eventually joined the Anti-Treaty IRA in its fight against the Provisional Government of Ireland.
 He was captured in a major state operation in Tipperary in April 1923.

-Regarding the continued existence of Northern Ireland from 1922, and an inevitable further war to conquer it to create a united Ireland, Breen commented:
+Regarding the continued existence of Northern Ireland from 1922, and an inevitable further war to create a united Ireland, Breen commented:

 In the June 1922 general election, Breen was nominated as a candidate by both the pro- and anti-Treaty sides, in the Waterford–Tipperary East constituency, but was not elected.
+On 11 June 1922 Breen began the All-Ireland Football Championship final by throwing the ball in.

 Post-Civil War

-In August 1923, while still in custody in Limerick Prison, Breen was elected to Dáil Éireann at the 1923 general election as a Republican anti-Treaty Teachta Dála (TD) for the Tipperary constituency.
+In August 1923, while still in custody in Limerick Prison, Breen was elected to Dáil Éireann at the 1923 general election as a republican anti-treaty Teachta Dála (TD) for the Tipperary constituency.
 He spent two months there before going on hunger strike for six days, followed by a thirst strike of six days.
+While in prison in September 1923 Breen was knocked unconscious by a blow from a prison guard's baton.
 Breen was released in the autumn after signing a document to desist from attacking the Free State.

+Breen applied to the Irish government for a service pension under the Military Service Pensions Act, 1934, and was awarded nine years service in 1935 at Grade A for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.

-Breen wrote a best-selling account of his guerrilla days, My Fight for Irish Freedom, in 1924, later republished by Rena Dardis and Anvil Press.
+Breen wrote a best-selling account of his guerrilla days, My Fight for Irish Freedom, in 1924.